Colored Diamond Value - Ultimate Guide

 Among these main colors of diamonds, secondary color modifiers, and occasionally secondary base colors are often present to transform the overall hue, resulting in the creation of a unique colored diamond hybrid.

-Diamond color grading proceeds in the following ascending order of intensity: Faint, Very Light, Light, Fancy Light, Fancy, Fancy Deep, Fancy Dark, Fancy Intense, and Fancy Vivid.
+Also as mentioned, diamond color grading proceeds in the following ascending order of intensity: Faint, Very Light, Light, Fancy Light, Fancy, Fancy Intense, Fancy Vivid, Fancy Deep, and Fancy Dark.
 The more intense the color of diamonds, the more rare, and rarity determines overall value.
-For example: A Fancy Vivid Pink is rarer and more valuable than a Fancy Brown-Yellow.
+For example: A Fancy Vivid Pink is rarer and more valuable than a Fancy Brown Yellow.
+Also:

 The most desired intensities are usually Fancy Vivid and Fancy Intense, the perfect marriage of tone and saturation.